athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Grodair.md

     desc: "DC 22, attack +12; __5th __  _[[Spells/Control Water|Control Water]]_"

   - name: "Muddy Field"
-    desc: "`pf2:1` (primal,water) The grodair transforms all soil, sand, or similar sediment in a 10-foot emanation into mud for 1 round.
+    desc: "`pf2:1` (primal,water) The grodair transforms all soil, sand, or similar sediment in a @Template[emanation|distance:10] into mud for 1 round.
 This mud is difficult terrain for creatures other than grodairs."

   - name: "Organ of Endless Water"
     desc: "`pf2:1` (manipulate,primal,water) The grodair causes water to pour from a magical sac on its spine, either a stream of water at a rate of 1 gallon per round, or a fountain in a 5-foot-long stream at a rate of 5 gallons per round.
 It can stop the flow of water as a single action."